| what we do |

-- Rescue Centers to rehabilitate former captured or injured wildlife
+- Operation of 3 Rescue Centers to rehabilitate formerly captured or injured wildlife.

 PhilinCon’s overall activities are managed by a voluntary board of trustees where the members are elected for one-year terms.
 The board includes a mandatory majority of members of Philippine nationality.